yohei1126/docker-snowpark-sample/README.md

-# Docker for Snowpark app
+# Docker code example for Snowpark app

 This Docker image helps you to run SQL andd show the result using Snowpark.